What is a registered investment advisor?

 How to become a registered investment advisor?

-To form a registered investment advisor firm, you must pass the Series 65 exam in Uniform Investment Advisor Law with the Financial Industry Regulatory Authority (FINRA).
+To become an RIA, a firm needs to pass the Series 65 exam in Uniform Investment Advisor Law with the Financial Industry Regulatory Authority (FINRA).

-You must also register with the SEC or relevant state authority, which includes submitting Form ADV, a detailed document about your firm (discussed below).
+Firms must also register with the SEC or relevant state authority, which includes submitting Form ADV, a detailed document that provides information about the firm in question.

-However, while official registration as an RIA does not require any further designations or licensing, you are unlikely to achieve success in this field without these.
-In fact, some states may even waive the Series 65 exam if you already carry certain designations.
+While official registration as an RIA does not require any further designations or licensing, a firm is unlikely to be successful in this field without them.
+Some states may waive the Series 65 exam if a firm already holds certain designations.

-You can also boost your credentials and competencies by completing other FINRA exams, such as the Series 66 and 7 exams.
+RIAs can also boost their credentials and competencies by completing other FINRA exams.

 How do RIAs register?